 October is national pizza month!
 I don’t remember where I read that or if it is even legit but who cares, it’s a good enough excuse to make some pizza!
+And since I’m always trying work a little more fiber into my diet, I thought I’d try making some wheat pizza dough.

 Instead of making normal pizza dough I decided to inject a little (well, a lot actually) of fiber by making a honey wheat dough.
 The grocery store was out of regular whole wheat flour so I had to buy an itty bitty bag of fancy, expensive stone ground whole wheat flour.
 In the end, I was really happy with the purchase.
 The stone ground flour has a lot more texture and flavor than regular whole wheat flour.
 Feel free to use either one in the recipe.

-Some people shrug off making 50/50 wheat/white breads and doughs thinking it won’t make enough of a difference.
+Some people shrug off making 50/50 wheat/white bread and dough thinking it won’t make enough of a difference.
 Well, according to the nutrition label on my stone ground flour, 1/4 cup contains 4g of fiber.
 I used a whole cup in the recipe which means that I injected 16 grams of fiber into the pizza or 2 grams per slice (if cut into 8)… and that’s just the dough, not the vegetable toppings.
 I think that is significant.

 Regardless of the fiber content, I like this dough WAY better than my original pizza dough recipe.
 It is fluffier with a crisper crust.
 It was just perfect.